PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-07 17:19:37
+Last updated: 2024-04-07 17:20:10
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby